 How to Use a Salt Scrub

-I recommend shutting the bathroom door and cranking the shower to hot to create a steam room-like effect.
-After a few minutes, turn the temperature down so the water is warm, but not hot—thus helping to keep skin from drying out and getting irritated even further.
+Get things steamy: I recommend shutting the bathroom door and cranking the shower to very hot, creating a steam room-like effect.
+After a few minutes, turn the temperature down so the water is warm—but not hot—thus helping to keep skin from drying out and getting irritated even further.

-Next, shower as usual before applying your scrub, that way you don’t run the risk of washing off the oils and minerals.
+Shower first: Next, shower as usual before applying your scrub.
+That way, you don’t run the risk of washing off the oils and minerals.

-Since salt is naturally antibacterial, a simple scrub with just sea salt and oil should last for up to a year.
-If it contains things like flower petals, aloe vera, or water, use within a month.
+Store properly: Since salt is naturally antibacterial, a simple scrub with just salt and oil in a proper container should last for up to a year.
+If it contains things like flower petals, aloe vera, or water, it’s best to use it up within a month.

 How to Make a Salt Scrub

-There are a ton of different sea salt scrub recipes out there, but the basics are all the same.
-Once you have the basic recipe down pat, try experimenting with your own add-ins like flower petals, clay, coffee grounds, or essential oils.
+There are a ton of different salt scrub recipes out there, but the basics are all the same.
+Once you have the basic recipe down pat, try experimenting with your own add-ins, like flower petals, clay, coffee grounds, or essential oils.

 - Small bowl

 - 1 cup sea salt (any natural sea salt will do)

 - ⅓ cup almond oil (jojoba is also good for all skin types)